Manny Farber

 Farber's writing was distinguished by its "visceral," punchy style and inventive approach towards language; amongst other things, he is credited with coining the term "underground film" in 1957, and was an early advocate of such filmmakers as Howard Hawks, Rainer Werner Fassbinder, Werner Herzog, William Wellman, Raoul Walsh, Anthony Mann, Michael Snow, Chantal Akerman, George Kuchar, Nicolas Roeg, Samuel Fuller and Andy Warhol.

 Farber's painting, which was often influenced by his favorite filmmakers, is held in equally high regard; he was dubbed the greatest still life painter of his generation by The New York Times.

-Later in life, Farber focused more on art and teaching.
-He often worked in close collaboration with his wife, Patricia Patterson, also an artist.

-Life and career
+Early life

-Emanuel Farber was born in Douglas, Arizona, the youngest of three brothers.
+Emanuel Farber was born in Douglas, Arizona, where his father, from Vilna, Lithuania, owned a dry goods store, as the youngest of three brothers.
 His two older siblings, David and Leslie H. Farber, both became psychiatrists.

+After Farber's family moved to Vallejo, California in 1932, Farber enrolled at UC Berkeley for his first-year, before transferring to Stanford University.
+While at Berkeley, he covered sports at The Daily Californian.
+At Stanford, he began taking drawing classes.
+He later enrolled at the California School of Fine Arts, and then to the Rudolph Schaeffer School of Design, both located in San Francisco.